gilljagroop12/2.-Speech2Text-FixIt/ServerFiles/ReadMe.txt

-Server Folder has 4 files uploaded: two package.json server.js
+Server Folder has total 4 files uploaded the following two Files package.json server.js

-But the other two files were skipped from backup on GitHub as they were auto-generated
+Remaining two files were skipped from backup on GitHub as they were auto-generated